Illinois CS Proficiency Exams

 Next Proficiency Exam Dates and Times

-Spring 2024 proficiency exams will be held in-person at our computer-based testing facility (the CBTF) on January 11, 12, 14, and 16.
-To sign up, use the appropriate self-enrollment link(s) and then sign up for a specific test time on PrairieTest via the CBTF’s website.
+Spring 2025 proficiency exams will be held in-person at our computer-based testing facility (the CBTF) around the start of spring classes.
+The tentative dates are the Friday and Sunday before classes start, and the Tuesday and Wednesday of the first week of classes.
+To sign up, use the appropriate self-enrollment link(s) which will appear below and then sign up for a specific test time on PrairieTest via the CBTF’s website.

 Disability Accommodations